 Every student is assigned a personal tutor who can advise, inform and be an advocate on their behalf.

 Whilst any tutor can initially be approached, each student on the programme is allocated a Personal Tutor for overall academic and pastoral counselling.
 The Personal Tutor will arrange periodic meetings to exchange information and provide feedback; but you should initiate contact whenever the need arises.
-The personal tutor should be informed of any problems or circumstances which could effect your studies and progress; so that as the tutor who knows most about you they will be able to contribute to discussions on your progress at exam boards, and write references on behalf of the Head of Department.
+The personal tutor should be informed of any problems or circumstances which could effect your studies and progress; so that as the tutor who knows most about you they will be able to contribute to discussions on your progress at exam boards, and write references.

 As well as helping directly, Personal Tutors can direct you to the best person to solve a problem, including professional counselling services offered by the University and Student's Union.